capstanlqc/omegat-guides/docs/_includes/omt-inst.md

 # Installation and setup

-To install and customize OmegaT on a computer running on Windows, please consult the steps in the following slides:
+To install and customize OmegaT on a computer running Windows, please follow these steps:

 <div style="width: 100%">